PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 This section explains how to connect devices to a development PC over USB.

-<span class="notes">**Note**: We provide examples of network interface names such as `enp0s20u5u4u4` and `eno0`, as well as UUIDs.
-These values may be different for your devices and PC - please do not use them without checking.</span><!--I would like to say that if you don't know that, you maybe shouldn't be configuring MBL stuff.
-But that's not allowed in my profession.-->
+<span class="notes">**Note**: We provide examples of network interface names such as `enp0s2222222a` and `eno0`, as well as UUIDs.
+These values may be different for your devices and PC - please do not use them without checking.</span>

 #### Overview